 Heeley people's park is the largest community run park in the country.
 It's not paid for or managed by the council, but by the people and businesses who live there.

-Barcelona city's plan for play in public spaces aims to improve the city's play facilities and to make the city as a whole more playful i Frome Town Council Strategy 2019 - 2023 iii UN Convention of the Rights of the Child, 1992
+Barcelona city's plan for play in public spaces aims to improve the city's play facilities and to make the city as a whole more playful.

 Cardiff play lanes pilot study in Cardiff.